 Japan International Cooperation Agency, Standard Bidding Documents (www.jica.go.jp/english/our_work/types_of_assistance/oda_loans/oda_op_info/guide/tender/index.html (accessed 31 August 2023)).

 Although the arbitration clause in FIDIC 2017 provides that a tribunal may have regard to the extent to which a party failed to cooperate in establishing a board when dealing with arbitration costs, it is not known how this will work unless any costs of that non-cooperation can be identified and quantified.

 See below regarding FIDIC informal assistance that requires agreement of both parties.

 FIDIC has an 84-day period: see Sub-Clause 20.4 in the 1999 editions and Sub-Clause 21.4 in the 2017 editions.
-ICC determination is due within 90 days of the statement of case being received by the chair of the DRB.
+ICC determination is due within 90 days of the statement of case being received by the chair of the dispute review board.

 See Swiss Case No. 4A_124/2014 and Peterborough City Council v.
 Enterprise Managed Services Ltd EWHC 3193 (TCC), where the admissibility approach has been preferred, contrasted with ICC Cases 6535 (1992) and 16262 (2010).

-This illustrates the difficulty with enforcing a dispute board decision where the underlying contract does not set out what is its contractual effect and the parties’ obligations regarding compliance.
+This illustrates the difficulty with enforcing a dispute board decision where the underlying contract does not set out its contractual effect and the parties’ obligations regarding compliance.

 Those jurisdictions that now have adjudication incorporated within their domestic building contracts have adopted legislation to enable the decisions of adjudicators to be directly enforced by the courts, despite their temporarily binding nature.
 The Housing Grants, Construction and Regeneration Act 1996 in England and Wales is one such example.